Sydneychick2748/professional-README-generator/README.md

 If you want to test out the project, you can go to my GitHub: https://github.com/Sydneychick2748/professional-README-generator

 ## Questions
-   If you have any questions, you can contact me at anabennett77@gmail.com
+   If you have any questions, you can contact me at: anabennett77@gmail.com